syncfusion-content/javascript-docs/js/Introduction/Localization.md

 #### Example 2: Defining locale property in the Grid control using collection of localized text

-Refer the first 3 steps mentioned in the previous example – as it is applicable to this grid sample too, where only the control initialization needs to be done for grid control as shown below,
+Refer the same steps mentioned in the previous example – as it is applicable for this grid sample too, where only the control initialization needs to be done for grid control as shown below,

 {% highlight html %}